a-shchebelskyy/Clover-Website/README.md

 ## **Installation**

-Getting started with InsuranceCRM Pro is a breeze.
+Getting started with the Clover CRM is a breeze.
 Follow our comprehensive installation guide to set up the CRM in your local environment.
 Whether you're an experienced developer or new to the stack, our step-by-step instructions will have you up and running in no time.

 Installation Guide